FreeDSx/LDAP/README.md

 # FreeDSx
 FreeDSx is a pure PHP LDAP library.
 It has no requirement on the core PHP LDAP extension.
-This library currently implements most client functionality described in [RFC 4511](https://tools.ietf.org/html/rfc4511).
-It also implements some other features from various RFCs:
+This library currently implements most client functionality described in [RFC 4511](https://tools.ietf.org/html/rfc4511) and some very limited LDAP server functionality.
+It also implements some other client features from various RFCs:

 * Paging Control Support ([RFC 2696](https://tools.ietf.org/html/rfc2696))
 * VLV Control Support ([draft-ietf-ldapext-ldapv3-vlv-09](https://www.ietf.org/archive/id/draft-ietf-ldapext-ldapv3-vlv-09.txt))